Beulah (land): Bible

 Hephzibah means "my delight is in her".

-The context is the Babylonian Exile, in which the land of Israel became holy to the Jews, their land to which they must return.

-There is no reference to a hill in this chapter of Isaiah.
+Beulah has also been translated as "inhabited", for example by Rashi.

 All later references to the land of Beulah are derivative of this one mention in the Bible.

 Pilgrim's Progress

-In the allegorical Christian novel Pilgrim's Progress (1678) by John Bunyan, Beulah Land is a place of peace near the end of the Christian life, on the border of the Celestial City.
+In the Christian allegory Pilgrim's Progress (1678) by John Bunyan, Beulah Land is a place of peace near the end of the Christian life, on the border of the Celestial City.
 The River of Death separates Beulah from the New Jerusalem, the city on a hill.

-Now I saw in my dream, that by this time the pilgrims were got over the Enchanted Ground, and entering into the country of Beulah, whose air was very sweet and pleasant, the way lying directly through it, they solaced themselves there for a season.
-Yea, here they heard continually the singing of birds, and saw every day the flowers appear in the earth, and heard the voice of the turtle [dove] in the land.
-In this country the sun shineth night and day: wherefore this was beyond the Valley of the Shadow of Death, and also out of the reach of Giant Despair; neither could they from this place so much as see Doubting Castle.
-Here they were within sight of the city they were going to...

 Music

 Hymns

 There are several relatively well-known hymns on the land of Beulah, whose similar titles can lead to confusion.